matinict/Magento2x-Ubuntu-Nginx/mysql.md

-### CREATE MYSQL DATABASES AND USERS
+### CREATE MYSQL DATABASES AND USERS:

 To create MySQL database and users, follow these steps:

-At the command line, log in to MySQL as the root user: mysql -u root -p
+At the command line, log in to MySQL as the root user:

+      mysql -u root -p

 Type the MySQL root password, and then press Enter.
 To create a database user, type the following command.
 Replace username with the user you want to create, and replace password with the user's password:

       GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password';